My students (children) ask me what is the difference between analog and digital. Is it a good question? We will answer him how? clear and easy…

 What is an Analog Signal?

-It is a continuous Data.
-There is a varying signal amplitude.
-The change in signal size is gradual and a curve.
+It is continuous data that has a varying signal amplitude.
+The change in signal is gradual and curved.
+The change in value (Y-axis) co-evolved with the increase in time (X-axis).

-We will see this type of signal works around us, with physical values and natural.
-For example, frequency, voice, wind, wave, weight, lighting, etc.
+We will see this type of signal all around us, both man-made and natural.
+For example, sound, light, wind, heat, etc.

 A power amplifier

-It is another example of an analog system.
-The power amplifier will produce the output voltage.
-Which any value within the range of its power supply.
+Another example of an analog system is the power amplifier.
+It will produce an output voltage of any value within the range of its power supply.

 Analog meter

-It can display any value within the range available on the scale.
+It can measure and display any value within the range available on the scale.
 However, accuracy is limited by our ability to read.

 Learn: How to use an analog meter

-For example, The meter shows 0.25mA.
-Its needle is pointed at about halfway between 0.2mA and 0.4mA.
-But we can’t read the scale more than half the mark.
+Like if the meter reads 0.3mA.
+Its needle is pointed about halfway between 0.2mA and 0.4mA.
+We cannot accurately read a smaller value than the one being labeled.

 Noise in Analog circuits

-All electronic circuits suffer from noise signals.
-This is an unwanted signal, mixed with the desired signal.
+All electronic circuits suffer from noise interference signals.
+This is an unwanted signal mixed in with the desired signal.

-For example, an amplifier can pick up and hum from AC mains (50Hz AC main).
+For example, an amplifier can pick up and hum from an AC main (50Hz AC main).
 It is difficult to eliminate the noise from the Analog signal.
-Because it is difficult to distinguish between interference and the desired signal
+Because it is difficult to distinguish between interference and the desired signal.

 Pros of Analog Signals

-- Best suited for audio and video transmission.
+- More suitable for sending and receiving audio and video signals.

 Cons of Analog Signals